 If you don’t have a health care provider, you can call 888-TREAT-NY (888-873-2869) or submit an online form to be evaluated for treatment.
 All New Yorkers are eligible regardless of income or health insurance coverage.
 Learn more here.

 Anyone can get tested for COVID-19.
-Call your primary care physician, search for a test site near you, or visit one of the test sites below.
+Find a test site near you with this online search tool, call your primary care physician, or use one of the following:

 What if I test positive?

 If you test positive for COVID-19, immediately isolate and notify close contacts and your worksite/school, and learn more about what you need to do here.
 If you tested positive on an at-home test, please submit your results HERE.